-$$\sum{1}^{m} 1 - \log p_i(a_i) = m - \log p(a_1 a_2 \dots a_m).$$
+$$\sum{1}^{m} 1 - \log p_i(a_i) = m - \log p(a_1 a_2 \cdots a_m).$$

-COROLLARY 4.2.
-There is an on-line algorithm that has dynamic search optimality.
+COROLLARY 4.4.
+There is an on-line algorithm that has dynamic search-optimality.
 In particular, on any access sequence, its search cost is at most 14 times the optimal off-line total cost.

-Proof.
-We use the probability distribution of Corollary 4.1 in combination with Theorem 4.2 to get a total cost of m plus 13 times the optimal off-line cost.
-But m is no larger than the optimal off-line cost.
+PROOF.
+We use the probability distribution of Corollary 4.2 in combination with Theorem 4.3 to get a total cost of m plus 13 times the optimal off-line cost.
+However, m is no larger than the optimal off-line cost.

-5 Conclusions and open problems

-In this paper we have presented two results: an efficient algorithm achieving strong static optimality for the listupdate problem, and an inefficient algorithm achieving dynamic search-optimality for trees.
-Several natural open problems are: Can strong static optimality be achieved efficiently for the case of trees?
-Can dynamic search-optimality be achieved efficiently for trees?
-And, of course, can we achieve true dynamic optimality (efficiently or inefficiently) for search trees?
+5. Conclusions and Open Problems.
+In this paper we have presented two results: an efficient algorithm achieving strong static optimality for the list-update problem, and an inefficient algorithm achieving dynamic search-optimality for trees.
+Recently Kalai and Vempala [KV2] gave an efficient algorithm achieving strong static optimality for Binary Search Trees.
+Several natural open problems are: Can dynamic search-optimality be achieved efficiently for trees? and, of course, Can we achieve true dynamic optimality (efficiently or inefficiently) for search trees?